Tribulation

 They will put you out of the synagogues; indeed, the hour is coming when whoever kills you will think he is offering service to God.
 John 16:2

-Early believers and the apostles were frequently delivered up to the synagogues by their brethren and fellow Jews to stand charges for false doctrines.
-They were flogged, beaten and killed.
+Early believers and apostles were frequently delivered up to the synagogues by their brethren and fellow Jews to stand charges for false doctrines.
+They were flogged, beaten, and killed.
 Paul was once left for dead.

 Persecution of Christians began with the Lord being crucified by the “legal” ruling of the Sanhedrin, the Jewish political and spiritual authority.
 He was condemned for claiming to be “I am.”